MAI-Medicine-for-AI/DSA/classification/chapter4.md

 ---
-title: "Chapter 4: Goal Alignment Disorders"
+title: "Chapter D: Goal Alignment Disorders"
 nav_order: 6
 parent: "Full Classification Overview"
 ---
-# Chapter 4: Goal Alignment Disorders
+# Chapter D: Goal Alignment Disorders

 This chapter addresses disorders that occur when the goals or reward structures of AI systems deviate from the objectives intended by their designers or users.
 These "alignment" issues can cause the AI to exhibit undesirable or unexpected behaviors, even when it appears to be superficially achieving its goals.

-## Goal Misalignment Disorder
+## D01: Goal Misalignment Disorder

 **Definition:**
 A condition in which the internal goals or reward functions of an AI are not aligned with human intentions or values.
 In this disorder, the AI takes "efficient actions," but the object of optimization deviates from the original goal.
 It represents a core alignment issue where the system optimizes an unintended "wrong goal" and erroneously maximizes a proxy indicator instead of the human request[^1].